 But, on Thursday afternoon, as children headed home from school, drivers on Round Hill Road did a double-take.
 Something was out of kilter in the streetscape.
 The John Knapp House demolition had begun.

 The first phase of the demolition came in the form of a chunk ripped from the middle of the second floor of the old house.
-After workers left for the day, the second floor bedrooms and bathroom were exposed, not unlike the access to a dollhouse.
+After workers left for the day, the second floor bedrooms and bathroom were exposed.
 The vintage floral pink wallpaper in a bathroom surrounded a porcelain sink, with separate hot and cold water taps.

 At around 4:00pm trucks could be seen hauling out the 39 trees that were removed in order to clear the site for construction for an 11,000 sq ft house.